andrew-pete/intro-to-js-hockey/README.md

 Now, don't run away (yet)!
 You can do it!!
 There are so many lovely tutorials for these coding fundamentals online, and I have full confidence that you can get it down.
 Then please come back xoxo.

-Assuming you've tinkered a bit with R, Python, Java, or any other modern coding language, this tutorial should be right up your alley if you want to get some exposure to JavaScript and analyzing/visualizing hockey data!
+Assuming you've tinkered a bit with R, Python, Java, or any other modern coding language, this tutorial should be right up your alley to get some exposure to JavaScript and analyzing/visualizing hockey data!

 ## What can I expect to learn?
-STOP!
-Have you checked out Meghan Hall's incredible [Intro to R with Hockey Data](https://meghan.rbind.io/post/learnr/)?
+__STOP!__ Have you seen Meghan Hall's incredible [Intro to R with Hockey Data](https://meghan.rbind.io/post/learnr/)?
 If not, stop doing this and go check it out.
-This tutorial is actually borrowing the same tutorial structure, but adapting it for JavaScript.
+This tutorial borrows the same tutorial structure, but adapted for JavaScript.
+The point of that is to show how multiple tools can solve the same problem.
+Once you're experienced with multiple tools, you can decide which would be best for the problem at hand!

+Now, back to JavaScript!

 What started as a language to perform simple scripts and allow for wacky website interactivity has morphed--for better or worse--into the language that powers a majority of modern web applications.

 You've probably been avoiding it for years.
-You make fun of it to your other enlightened friends.
+You and your other code-enlightened friends poke fun at it at your cocktail parties.
 "There are no rules," you say.
-But secretly you want to know what all the hypes about.
-Suddenly, you've got this great project idea (an app, a website, a very specific visualization) and you have the daunting realization that it means you have to **finally** have to crack open a can o' JavaScript.
+But deep down, you really want to know what all the hypes about.
+Then, out of the blue, a great project idea dawns on you (an app, a website, a very specific visualization) Then you have the daunting realization that it requires you have to **finally** have to crack open a can o' JavaScript.

 Now you're here.
 Welcome.
 Pull up a chair, pop open a bottle of Pinot Noir (ideally from Washington State, IMO), and fire up the old text editor.

-The purpose of this tutorial is to teach some of the things that make JavaScript so powerful (and neat).
+The purpose of this tutorial is to give first-hand experience with the things that make JavaScript so powerful and, if I can be so bold, fun.
 By the end of this, you'll know how to filter data, manipulate data, and create a beautiful bar chart visualization using d3.js.

 ## Getting Started
 Before we code, you need the code!
 If you're familiar with git, [fork this repository](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) so you have a personal copy.
 Otherwise, click the green button on the main page and download the zip file.